The-Podsiadly/Angular-Auth-with-Amplify/README.md

 This git contains pseudo files from a new Angular project that are used to create an authentication system through Amazon Web Services (AWS) products; we are using Cognito User Pools.

-**This explanation uses cookies rather than `localStorage`.** I decided to use this process because it allowed me to separate the authorization from the webapp authentication.
+**This explanation uses `cookieSotrage` rather than `localStorage`.** I decided to use this process because it allowed me to separate the authorization from the webapp authentication.

 --------